ProJensen/Active-Directory-Proxmox/Lab07-Delegated-Admin-Access/README.md

 - Confirm that the IT Support account is a member of the delegated security group
 - Sign out and sign back in to refresh group membership
 - Review the delegation settings in Active Directory Users and Computers

+### Issue 2: Active Directory Users and Computers is not available on ADMIN01
+**Possible causes:**
+- RSAT was not installed
+- The wrong RSAT feature was selected
+- The installation did not complete successfully

+**Troubleshooting steps:**
+- Open **Settings > System > Optional features**
+- Confirm that **RSAT: Active Directory Domain Services and Lightweight Directory Services Tools** is installed
+- Retry the installation using an administrative account if needed
+- Search for **Active Directory Users and Computers** from the Start menu or open it from **Windows Tools**